Science Behind Envita™

 Envita™ is a naturally occurring, food grade bacteria – Gluconacetobacter diazotrophicus, that was originally discovered in sugarcane.
 Envita forms a beneficial with the host plant and provides nitrogen to every cell in the plant, both above and below ground, throughout the growing season.

 How Envita works:

-Envita is applied in furrow or as a seed treatment where it quickly establishes itself within the plant, and grows with the plant as it grows.
+Envita is applied in furrow, where it quickly establishes itself within the plant, and grows with the plant as it grows.
 Unlike rhizobia which does not begin forming nodules until the root system is taking form, Envita starts to fix nitrogen very quickly and lasts season long.
 This provides the plant with an additional source of nitrogen during critical growth periods where nitrogen loss may occur due to environmental conditions.